appwrite/sdk-for-php/docs/storage.md

 PUT https://appwrite.io/v1/storage/files/{fileId}
 ```

-** Update file by its unique ID.
+** Update a file by its unique ID.
 Only users with write permissions have access to update this resource. **

 ### Parameters